aungthurhahein/pomodoro_python/README.md

 #### Recommendation

-Clone this git at /home/user/ directory and put the pomodoro.sh wrapper to /bin directory.
+Clone this git at /home/user/ directory and put the pomodoro.sh wrapper to /bin directory and call it from terminal as

+    $ pomodoro.sh